 Borders has filed for Chapter 11 bankruptcy protection, listing a debt of $1.29 billion and assets of $1.275 billion, in U.S. Bankruptcy Court.
 They expect to “finalize and implement a store closure, store liquidation and lease modification plan” as approved by their board, closing about 30 percent of their 642 stores, or approximately 200 locations, over the next few weeks.
 Creditors, including book publishers and distributors, are owed about $230 ...Read MoreRead more

 Nalo Hopkinson has been appointed associate professor specializing in science fiction and fantasy at the Creative Writing Department of the University of California Riverside starting in Fall 2011.
 Dean Stephen Cullenberg announced the appointment during the 2011 Eaton Science Fiction Conference, where Eaton Awards for Lifetime Achievement were presented to Samuel R. Delany and Harlan Ellison.
-The professorship was originally offered to Hopkinson in Fall 2009 and was placed ...Read MoreRead more
+The professorship was originally offered to Hopkinson in Fall 2009 and was placed on ...Read MoreRead more

 H.B.
 Fenn & Company, Canada’s largest book distributor, has initiated bankruptcy proceedings without warning.
 The National Post quoted former publicist Lisa Winstanley as saying, “We’re ceasing operations effective immediately.”